Solvrz/WPD/Source Code/hardware/README.md

-# WPD-App
+# WPD-Hardware
-- App for WPD
+- Hardware for WPD